Brachiacantha steineri

 Brachiacantha steineri is a species of beetle of the family Coccinellidae.
 It is found in Ecuador.

 Description

-Adults reach a length of about 3.4 mm.
+Based on the holotype, a female, adults reach a length of about 3.4 mm.
 They have a black body and yellow head.
 The pronotum has a black marking.
 The lateral border of the elytron is yellow and there are two yellow vittae.

 Etymology

-The species is named in honour of the collector, Warren Steiner, a coleopterist at the Smithsonian Department of Entomology.
+The species is named in honour of the collector, Warren Steiner, a coleopterist at the Smithsonian Institution's Department of Entomology.